doug-pires/Lakehouse-MedIKal-Healthcare/README.md

 - MySQL database
 - Postgres database
 > Both databases have a common name, called *ikhospital* and they said, all tables within this one, could be used to get insights.
 - A third data provider is about to be implemented, a streaming device in each pharmacy, which sends stream data regarding the distribution of medicines for their patients.
+They asked to integrate the streaming data on the data lake.
 - Usage of Power BI to create reports/dashboards.
 Besides the Lakehouse, they would like to have a Global View of the hospital on the Power BI dashboard.
 - They use Azure as a cloud provider and they wanna keep it as it is.